asaf-yonay/SyncUp/docs/db_schema.md

 - Users can view objectives of team members they manage

 ### action_items
+- Users can view their own action items
-- Users can view action items for their objectives
+- Users can view action items linked to their objectives
-- Users can view action items for objectives they manage
+- Users can view action items of team members they manage
+- Users can create/update/delete their own action items
+- Managers can create/update/delete action items for their team members

 ## Automatic User Creation